Kiselev Black holes in quantum fluctuation modified gravity

 \subsection{Black hole surrounded by a Radiation field}

 When BH surrounded by a radiation field, $\omega=1/3$, Eq. (\ref{eqB}) reduces to the following form

+where $\alpha \neq 3/4$ to avoid the exponent singularity.
 Because the exist of $\alpha$, The metric linked to Eq. (\ref{eqB2}) differs from the metric of BH encompassed by the radiation field in GR \cite{Kiselev:2002dx}.
 In the limit of $\alpha\rightarrow 0$, we get the $B(r)=1-\frac{2M}{r}+\frac{D}{r^{2}}$, which is the effective metric of Reissner–Nordstr\"{o}m BH with an effective charge $Q^{2}_{\rm{eff}}=D$.